statiagov/gesmew/guides/content/developer/customization/checkout.md

 The `gesmew_core` and the default authentication gem (`gesmew_auth_devise`) gems define several `before_filters` for the `Gesmew::CheckoutController`:

-* `load_order`: Assigns the `@order` instance variable and sets the `@order.state` to the `params[:state]` value.
+* `load_order`: Assigns the `@inspection` instance variable and sets the `@inspection.state` to the `params[:state]` value.
 This filter also runs the "before" callbacks for the current state.
 * `check_authorization`: Verifies that the `current_user` has access to `current_order`.
 * `check_registration`: Checks the registration status of `current_user` and redirects to the registration step if necessary.

-### The Order Model and State Machine
+### The Inspection Model and State Machine

- The `Gesmew::Order` state machine is the foundation of the checkout process.
-Gesmew makes use of the [state_machine](https://github.com/pluginaweek/state_machine) gem in the `Gesmew::Order` model as well as in several other places (such as `Gesmew::Shipment` and `Gesmew::InventoryUnit`.)
+ The `Gesmew::Inspection` state machine is the foundation of the checkout process.
+Gesmew makes use of the [state_machine](https://github.com/pluginaweek/state_machine) gem in the `Gesmew::Inspection` model as well as in several other places (such as `Gesmew::Shipment` and `Gesmew::InventoryUnit`.)

-The default checkout flow for the `Gesmew::Order` model is defined in `app/models/gesmew/order/checkout.rb` of gesmew_core.
+The default checkout flow for the `Gesmew::Inspection` model is defined in `app/models/gesmew/inspection/checkout.rb` of gesmew_core.

-An `Gesmew::Order` object has an initial state of 'cart'.
-From there any number of events transition the `Gesmew::Order` to different states.
+An `Gesmew::Inspection` object has an initial state of 'cart'.
+From there any number of events transition the `Gesmew::Inspection` to different states.
 Gesmew does not have a separate model or database table for the shopping cart.
-What the user considers a "shopping cart" is actually an in-progress `Gesmew::Order`.
-An order is considered in-progress, or incomplete when its `completed_at` attribute is `nil`.
-Incomplete orders can be easily filtered during reporting and it's also simple enough to write a quick script to periodically purge incomplete orders from the system.
-The end result is a simplified data model along with the ability for store owners to search and report on incomplete/abandoned orders.
+What the user considers a "shopping cart" is actually an in-progress `Gesmew::Inspection`.
+An inspection is considered in-progress, or incomplete when its `completed_at` attribute is `nil`.
+Incomplete inspections can be easily filtered during reporting and it's also simple enough to write a quick script to periodically purge incomplete inspections from the system.
+The end result is a simplified data model along with the ability for store owners to search and report on incomplete/abandoned inspections.

 ***
 For more information on the state machine gem please see the [README](https://github.com/pluginaweek/state_machine)